 The reality is, though cats experience the same sight problems as humans, they don’t really need glasses because it is unlikely that they’ll be near or far-sighted.

 Cats do not have the correct nose structure to keep glasses on their faces, especially with flat-faced cat breeds with short noses.
 Glasses won’t aid a cat’s eyesight, and few cats will be happy to wear them.

 Contact lenses are available to cats, but not with vision problems.
 Vets often use therapeutic soft contact lenses on cats with damaged corneas.

 The contact lenses allow the eye to heal by protecting it from discomfort caused by the movement of the eyelids.
 This prevents painful and expensive surgery.
 Less commonly, lenses can be used to hide eye damage for cosmetic reasons.

 If a cat needs treatment for a cataract, its damaged lens will be replaced by an artificial lens to allow them to see better.
 This is permanent and can’t be placed in and out like the kind humans wear.

 Doggles for Cats

-Doggles are a brand of eye protection goggles that are designed and manufactured to fit a dog’s head.
-The range is mostly fashion-led, but prescription glasses are available for dogs with eyesight problems that have obtained a prescription from a vet or a vet ophthalmologist.
+Doggles are a brand of eye protection goggles designed and manufactured to fit a dog’s head.
+The range is mostly fashion-led, but prescription glasses are available for dogs with eyesight problems with a prescription from a vet ophthalmologist.

 So, while it might seem plausible for prescription glasses to be available to cats, they don’t exist.
 Instead, any visible signs of infection or damage to the eye should be closely monitored.
-Similarly, any sudden changes in behavior, including disorientation or clumsiness, could be a sign that a cat is struggling with its eyesight.
-In all cases, veterinary treatment is needed.
+Similarly, any sudden changes in behavior, including disorientation or clumsiness, could signify that a cat struggles with its eyesight.